destuar/Complete-CS-Degree/README.md

 - **MATH 21 - Calculus III**
   Covers multivariable calculus, including partial derivatives, multiple integrals, and vector calculus.

+- **CS 144 - Introduction to Computer Networking**
+  Covers the fundamentals of Internet architecture, protocols, and end-to-end communication.

 - **CS 145 - Data Management and Data Systems**
   Introduction to database systems, data models, and basics of query processing, with a focus on relational databases and SQL.